Moshe Chaim Luzzatto: Amsterdam

 When Luzzatto finally reached Amsterdam, he was able to pursue his Kabbalah studies relatively unhindered.
 Earning a living as a diamond cutter, he continued writing but refused to teach.
-It was in this period that he wrote his magnum opus the Mesillat Yesharim (1740), essentially an ethical treatise but with certain mystical underpinnings.
+It was in this period that he wrote his masterpiece, the Mesillat Yesharim (1740), essentially an ethical treatise but with certain mystical underpinnings.
 The book presents a step-by-step process by which every person can overcome the inclination to sin and might eventually experience a divine inspiration similar to prophecy.
-Another prominent work, Derekh Hashem (The Way of God) is a concise work on the core theology of Judaism.
-The same concepts are discussed in brief in a smaller book called Maamar HaIkarim (the English translation of this book is now available on the Web with the title "Essay on Fundamentals").
-Da'at Tevunot ("The Knowing Heart") also found its existence in Amsterdam as the missing link between rationality and Kabbalah, a dialogue between the intellect and the soul.
-On the other hand, Derech Tevunot ("The Way of Understanding") introduces the logic which structures Talmudic debates as a means to understanding the world.
+Another prominent work, Derekh Hashem 'The Way of God' is a concise work on the core theology of Judaism.
+The same concepts are discussed in brief in a smaller book, the Maʾamar Haʾiqqarim maʾamar ḥokhma (מאמר העיקרים מאמר החכמה).
+Da'at Tevunot 'The Knowing Heart' also existed in Amsterdam as the missing link between rationality and Kabbalah, a dialogue between the intellect and the soul.
+On the other hand, Derech Tevunot ("The Way of Understanding") introduces the logic that structures Talmudic debates as a means to understanding the world.

-One major rabbinic contemporary who praised Luzzatto's writing was Rabbi Eliyahu of Vilna, the Vilna Gaon (1720–1797), who was considered to be the most authoritative Torah sage of the modern era as well as a great kabbalist himself.
-He was reputed to have said after reading the Mesillat Yesharim, that were Luzzatto still alive, he would have walked from Vilna to learn at Luzzatto's feet.
+One major contemporary rabbi who praised Luzzatto's writing was the Vilna Gaon (1720–1797), widely regarded as the most authoritative Torah sage of the modern era and a great kabbalist himself.
+He was reputed to have said after reading the Mesillat Yesharim that if Luzzatto were still alive, he would have walked from Vilna to learn at Luzzatto's feet.
 He stated that having read the work, the first ten chapters contained not a superfluous word.

 Luzzatto also wrote poetry and drama.
 Although most of it is seemingly secular, some scholars claim to have identified mystical undertones in this body of work as well.
-His writing is strongly influenced by the Jewish poets of Spain and by contemporary Italian authors.
+His writing is strongly influenced by the Jewish poets of al-Andalus and by contemporary Italian authors.

 The cantor of the Sephardic synagogue in Amsterdam, Abraham Caceres, worked with Luzzatto to set several of his poems to music.

-Acre, Israel
+Acre

 Frustrated by his inability to teach Kabbalah, Luzzatto left Amsterdam for the Holy Land in 1743, settling in Acre.
 Three years later, he and his family died in a plague.

 Legacy

 Burial site

 The site of his tomb is unknown.
-A third-hand account claims his burial place to be near the Talmudic sage Rabbi Akiva in Tiberias, northern Israel.
+A third-hand account claims that his burial place is near the Talmudic sage Rabbi Akiva in Tiberias, now northern Israel.
 Other scholars claim to have identified his tomb in the Jewish cemetery of Kafr Yasif.
-It is noteworthy that many rabbis have made some comparison between the Ramchal and Rabbi Akiva, both during and after his life.
+It is noteworthy that many rabbis have made some comparisons between the Ramchal and Akiva, both during and after their lives.
 Some have gone as far as to claim that the Ramchal was a reincarnation of Rabbi Akiva.
 The Tiberias site has many more amenities than the Kafr Yassif grave, with an attached synagogue and tourist shops, making it far more popular.